BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 • The precharge circuit correctly charges the bitlines.
 • The write driver successfully writes input data into the SRAM cell.
 • The stored data remains stable inside the latch.
+• The isolation circuit successfully isolates write and read phase.
 • The read operation retrieves the stored value correctly.
 • The sense amplifier produces a clean digital output signal.